Computational Pathology: A Survey Review and The Way Forward: Domain Expert Knowledge Annotation

 Pathologists can also be involved indirectly in dataset annotation.
-Both MoNuSeg \cite{56} and ADP \cite{110} have non-expert labelers annotate their respective datasets.
+Both the Multi-organ nuclear segmentation dataset (MoNuSeg) \cite{56} and ADP \cite{110} have non-expert labelers annotate their respective datasets.
 A board-certified pathologist is then tasked with reviewing the annotations for correctness.
 Alternatively, some researchers have employed a pathologist in performing quality control on WSIs for curating a high-quality dataset with minimal artifacts \cite{111,113}.
 To enable the large scale collection of accurate annotated data, Lizard \cite{478} was developed using a multi-stage pipeline with several significant ``pathologist-in-the-loop'' refinement steps.

 Existing pathological reports, along with the metadata that comes from public large-scale databases like TCGA, can also be leveraged as additional sources of task-dependent annotations without the use of further annotation.
 For example, TCGA metadata was used to identify desirable slides in \cite{209}, while pathological diagnostic reports were used for breast ductal carcinoma in-situ grading in \cite{183}.